Other Disease & Disease Group Organisations

 The European Liver Patients Association (ELPA) aims to promote and protect the interests of people with liver disease by distributing information with relation to the global epidemiology of liver disease, thus advocating for awareness campaigns for the purposes of prevention and sharing of experiences of successful initiatives.

 Furthtermore, ELPA works with the EU and with professional bodies such as EASL, to ensure that treatment and care are harmonised across Europe to the highest standards.

-TIF has embarked on collaboration with ELPA in light of the recent developments in the treatment of Chronic Hepatitis C infection in patients with thalassaemia and has developed a position paper that promotes the very principles that ELPA stands for.
+HOW TIF WORKS WITH ELPATIF has embarked on collaboration with ELPA in light of the recent developments in the treatment of Chronic Hepatitis C infection in patients with thalassaemia and has developed a position paper that promotes the very principles that ELPA stands for.

 You can read TIF’s position paper on the treatment of Chronic Hepatitis C in our Advocacy & Policy issues section.

 Read ELPA’s information leaflet on Hepatitis C: Understanding a Silent Killer